sous-chefs/elasticsearch/README.md

 **Previous versions** of this cookbook may be found using the git tags on this repository.

+**Upgrading Elasticsearch** in place is not recommended, and generally not supported by this cookbook.
+We strongly recommend you pin versions of Elasticsearch and spin up new servers to migrate to a new version, one node at a time.
+This cookbook does not generally set destructive options like asking the package manager to overwrite configuration files without prompting, either.

 ## Attributes

 Please consult [attributes/default.rb](attributes/default.rb) for a large list